-In the last year or two, many of us have been faced with learning how to manage our work-life balance.
-We were thrown into working from home, and I don’t know about you, but I ended up working very random and often longer hours, as work was easily accessible from my ‘tiny box’ home office.
+Over the last few years, many of us have been faced with learning how to manage our work-life balance.
+We were thrown into working from home, and many of us ended up working very random and often long hours, as work was more easily accessible.

 What is a segmentor and integrator?